Digital Defenders – Who’s guarding us from cyber-attack?

 Hosted by award-winning ABC journalist Elysse Morgan, this Bold Thinking Series panel discussion will ask if the pace of technology is keeping up with the need to safeguard our businesses, governments and private lives from intrusion, and what happens when our most personal information falls into the wrong hands?
 We will ask why, despite millions of dollars being spent by the government and other organisations on cyber security, we are not any safer?

 This fourth Bold Thinking Series event for the year will also consider the legal, policy and regulatory challenges around information security; whether new crimes are being committed or are they simply old crimes using new technologies and; we will critique the current emerging issues in the cyber and information security sphere.

-You’re invited to join us for the fourth Bold Thinking Series event of 2018 with digital defenders - La Trobe Cyber Security and Privacy specialists Professor Jill Slay and Professor David Watts, Head of Optus Cyber Security Simon Ratcliffe and PwC Cyber Security and Privacy specialist Megan Haas.
+You’re invited to join us for the fourth Bold Thinking Series event of 2018 with digital defenders - La Trobe Cyber Security and Privacy specialists Professor Jill Slay and Professor David Watts, Head of Optus Cyber Security Simon Ractliffe and PwC Cyber Security and Privacy specialist Megan Haas.

 Followed by post-event tea and coffee.